 Renewal SA has engaged extensively with the local community to bring this superbly-positioned land parcel to market.

-This program is indicative only and subject to change.
+Please note: this program is indicative only, and subject to change.

 Preliminary structure plan

 Draft structure plan

 Aldinga Suburban Neighbourhood Development Plan Amendment public consultation

 Stage 2 Request for Proposal

 Request for Proposal 2023